Azure-Samples/service-fabric-cluster-templates/15-VM-2-NodeTypes-Windows-Stateless-CrossAZ-Secure/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This test template allows you to deploy a secure 10 node, 2 Node Types Service Fabric Cluster, with Non Primary node type optimized for running Stateless workloads, running Windows Server 2022 Datacenter on a Standard_D2_v2 Size Virtual Machine Scale set.
+This test template allows you to deploy a secure 10 node, 2 node type Service Fabric Cluster, with Non Primary node type optimized for running Stateless workloads, running Windows Server 2022 Datacenter on a Standard_D2_v2 Size Virtual Machine Scale set.

 The main intent for this template is to show how you can specify node types to host only Stateless workloads.